Treatment for pancreatic cancer depends on the type, location and stage of your cancer (how far it's spread).

 If at any stage you don't understand the treatment options being explained to you, make sure you ask your doctor for more details.

-Some types of pancreatic cancer will only require one form of treatment, whereas others may require two or a combination of all three.
+Some types of pancreatic cancer only require one form of treatment, whereas others may require two or a combination of all three.

 Surgery is usually the only way pancreatic cancer can be completely cured.
 However, as the condition is usually advanced by the time it's diagnosed, surgery is only suitable for around 15-20% of people.